-We are big fans of the split stay, especially when we're visiting Disney and Universal.
-But even if you are staying at only one resort, there are benefits to hotel hopping.
-Today we'll be looking at the things to consider as you weigh the decision to make a split stay in Orlando.
+We are big fans of the split stay, especially when we're visiting Disney World and Universal Orlando Resort.
+But even if you're staying at only one resort, there are benefits to hotel hopping.
+Here's a look at everything to consider as you weigh the decision to make a split stay in Orlando.

 Benefits of a Split Stay in Orlando

-We love exploring the resorts, walking around and taking in the scenery, and enjoying the amenities.
+We love exploring the resort hotels, walking around and taking in the scenery, and enjoying the amenities.
 We especially love getting to experience two (or more!) different pool complexes.
 For us frogs, this is a big upside!
 The vibe and theming at all of the Disney and Universal hotels are each unique.
-The split stay is the easiest way to experience more of what the resorts have to offer.
+A split stay is the easiest way to get to know multiple resort hotels.

-This is especially true if you are staying on-site for part of the visit and off-site for the other, but it's also possible if you stay at one of the deluxe resorts for part of your time and a lesser category hotel for the other.
+This is especially true if you're staying on-site for part of the visit and off-site for the other, but it's also possible if you stay at one of the higher-end resorts for part of your time and a lesser category hotel for the other.
+For example, maybe you've been jumping for the chance to stay at Disney's Animal Kingdom Lodge (a deluxe hotel).
+Plan a few relaxed days to splurge on your safari staycation, and balance the remainder of your stay at a value resort, such as Disney's Pop Century Resort, when you'll be spending less time in the room and more time hopping to the parks.
 The only suggestion I have if you're going to do this is to stay at the nicer hotel on the second half of the visit!
 If you stay at the best first, you're likely to be disappointed when you downgrade.

 Cons of a Split Stay in Orlando